Best Student Presentation Award

 - Students must submit a digest to the Conference according to the standard submission guidelines and deadlines as outlined under Digest Submissions.
 DO NOT identify the digest as part of the student award competition in the text of the digest.
 The Conference digest submission deadline is January 13, 2020.

-- A brief letter of support from the student's advisor is also required.
+(3) a letter of support from the student's advisor.

 Congratulations to the winner and finalists at the 2019 Joint MMM-Intermag Conference!